stevomatthews/srt/docs/API-functions.md

 outgoing port, as long as `SRTO_REUSEADDR` is set to *true* (default).
 Without this call the port will be automatically selected by the system.

-NOTE: This function cannot be called on socket group.
+**NOTE**: This function cannot be called on socket group.
 If you need to have the group-member socket bound to the specified source address before connecting, use `srt_connect_bind` for that purpose.